privakey/mern-example/readme.md

 ### A publicly-reachable location to host the site

-Since the Privakey Auth service relies on an addressable api call back to the originating service this sample app must be hosted to fully test privakey.
+Since the Privakey Auth service relies on an addressable api call back to the originating service this sample app must be hosted to fully test Privakey.
+There are numerous MERN stack hosting sites.
+We reccomend using Heroku.

 ### A Relying Party set up on Privakey Cloud

 Instructions for accessing Privakey Cloud and setting up a relying party can be found at our [Quick Start guide](https://tech.privakey.com/).
-When creating the Request Origin, you will need to supply a callback of the form <hosted-site-url>/auth/processRequest, E.G. https://milo.sample.com/auth/processRequest.
+When creating the Request Origin, you will need to supply a callback of the form `<hosted-site-url>/auth/processRequest`, E.G. `https://milo.sample.com/auth/processRequest`.

 ### A MongoDB database set up

 If you do not have access to a MongoDB instance we reccomend signing up for a free account at MongoDB.

-After you're fully set up, make sure you update the config values in `config/default.json`.

-## Deploying this Codebase
-There are many MERN stack hosting options.
-We reccomend using Heroku.
+Once set up you will need to update `config\default.json` with a connection string.

 ## Code Outline